Burkholderia gladioli: In humans

 B. gladioli in humans is an opportunistic pathogen that is an important agent for hospital-associated infections.
 It has recently appeared as a severe pathogen in patients with cystic fibrosis, causing severe pulmonary infections.
 Though it is still a fairly uncommon pathogen, its presence is associated with a poor prognosis.
 It has also colonized the respiratory tracts of patients with granulomatous disease.
 In lung transplant patients, infection can be fatal as patients have developed bacteremia and sterile wound infections as a result.

 Tempe bongkrèk, a variation of tempeh prepared with coconut, is susceptible to B. gladioli pathovar. cocovenenans contamination.
 Contaminated tempe bongkrèk can contain lethal amounts of highly toxic bongkrek acid and toxoflavin.

 B. gladioli was implicated in the 2015 deaths of 75 people, in Mozambique, who had consumed a home-brewed beer made from corn flour that was contaminated with the bacterium.

 A 3-year long study period of neonatal and nosocomial sepsis yielded 14 patients (out of approximately 3784) with isolated positive colonies of B. gladioli from blood cultures.
-During this time, symptoms of the sepsis caused by the B. gladioli infection included congenital leukemia, pneumonia, and several other respiratory malfunctions.
+Accompanying diagnosis included pneumonia and several other respiratory malfunctions.
 A mortality rate of 7% is linked to the B. gladioli infections present during the time of study.